 - Soilless Mix: For the spring crop we'll be using the same coir based soilless mix.
-For next summer's crop however we'll be switching over to a Minnesota peat product that will have Sustane composted turkey manure incorporated as a slow release fertilizer.
-We were very happy with the performance of this mix last summer.
+And for next summer's crop we'll be switching over to a Minnesota peat product that will have Sustane composted turkey manure incorporated as a slow release fertilizer.
+We were very happy with the performance of this mix these past two summers.
 The crops stayed very green and seemed less prone to swings in pH.
-There are two experiments in the works this year.
-We will be trialing a peat free mix called Pitmoss that is made from recycled paper, and we will be mulching some of perennials with rice hulls in an effort to keep them weed free.

 - Root Zone Colonization: One of the keys to the health of our plants is the attention focused on colonizing the root zones of all our plants with a wide array of microbes.
 This year we'll be using Actinovate and Rootshield which are both tried and true products.
 I'm also trying a new mychorrhizal product called MycoApply.
 I hope to inoculate all the plants in the seedling and liner stage.